Looking Beyond Globe Control Valves

 One advantage that globe valves have over most of their rotary valve counterparts is their high recovery factor, which helps to prevent cavitation from occurring.
 For this reason, some in the process industry are hesitant to go with the less expensive rotary option and instead stick with the traditional globe valve design.
 With computational fluid dynamics, engineers can analyze the loop to verify that the rotary valve will work or be warned that a globe valve or a rotary valve with special modifications is, in fact, required.

 As discussed, there are certain situations where the more expensive globe valve is still a viable solution for the application.
-These situations typically occur where there are high pressure drops across the valve and when there is a high likelihood of cavitation.
+These situations typically occur where there are high-pressure drops across the valve and when there is a high likelihood of cavitation.
 However, in most other scenarios, there is a sizable advantage in specifying a rotary valve instead.
-It is typically smaller in size, well equipped to handle an equal percent characteristic requirement and perhaps most important, far less expensive.
+It is typically smaller in size, well equipped to handle an equal percent characteristic requirement, and perhaps most importantly, far less expensive.

 Article featured in Processing Magazine.